Chanchal7136/Retail-Sales-EDA-Project/README.md

 #### Conclusion

-* This project successfully cleaned and analyzed a messy retail dataset.
-The analysis revealed key revenue drivers, customer behavior trends, regional performance differences, discount impacts, and seasonal sales patterns.

-##### Strategic recommendations include:
+* This project successfully transformed a highly messy retail dataset into a clean, structured, and analysis-ready dataset through systematic data cleaning and preprocessing.
+Key issues such as missing values, duplicate orders, inconsistent city names, negative quantities, and pricing outliers were identified and resolved.

+##### Through exploratory data analysis, the project uncovered:

+* Revenue-driving cities and regions

-* Expanding high-performing categories
+* High-performing product categories

+* Seasonal sales trends and quarterly performance patterns

+* Customer behavior differences between new and returning customers

-* Optimizing discount strategies
+* The impact of discount strategies on revenue and demand

-* Focusing marketing efforts on top-performing cities
-* Strengthening customer retention programs
-* Implementing stricter data validation controls
+* Outliers and suspicious transactions affecting business metrics

+* The insights derived from this analysis provide clear, actionable recommendations for improving marketing strategies, optimizing discount policies, strengthening customer retention, and enhancing data quality controls.

+* Overall, this project demonstrates strong skills in data cleaning, analytical thinking, visualization, and business-oriented decision-making using Python.